Python-World/python-mini-projects/README.md

     ![pull request image](https://help.github.com/assets/images/help/pull_requests/choose-base-and-compare-branches.png)

     Read more about pull requests on the [GitHub help pages](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
-- Now wait, until one of us reviews your Pull Request!
+- Now wait, until one of us *reviews your Pull Request*!
 If there are any conflicts, you will get a notification.

 ## README Template for scripts